Your investment

 Yes, to a degree.
 While you generally can't avoid capital gains tax entirely on investments held outside superannuation, the way you invest can influence how much tax you pay and when you pay it.

 Index ETFs, like those used in Stockspot portfolios, typically have lower portfolio turnover than many active funds.
-That means fewer assets being bought and sold inside the fund, which can help reduce unnecessary taxable events over time.
+That means fewer investments being bought and sold inside the fund, which can help reduce unnecessary realised capital gains over time.

-You also control when you sell your investments, which affects when capital gains are realised and which tax rules apply at the time.
+You also generally control when you sell your investments, which affects when capital gains are realised, how long assets qualify under different tax rules, and whether gains fall before or after 1 July 2027 under the proposed transition framework.

 A long term investment approach can also help defer tax into the future, allowing more of your money to remain invested and compounding over time.